Blooode/CodeCases/README.md

 ## My self-learning
-All I made by myself
+All I made by myself in console